What is the size of the entering class?

 What is the average amount of total debt students accumulate?

 Students generally graduate from the School with no educational debt.

 I have been previously dismissed from law school.
 Can I still apply?

 Yes, students who have been academically disqualified or dismissed from another law school may apply for admission.

 Do you require students to own computers?

-No. Because the ability to use computers has become essential to the practice of law, the School encourages students to become proficient in computer applications that will enhance their law school experience and their ability to practice law.
+No, but the School highly encourages students to have computers that are compatible with the School’s testing software.
+Because the ability to use computers has become essential to the practice of law, the School encourages students to become proficient in computer applications that will enhance their law school experience and their ability to practice law.